Cream0life/Cream0life-event-management-application/README.md

-# Your Application Name

 ## Description
-This is a template for a Java application using Spring Boot and Maven.
+This is a Java application using Spring Boot and Maven.

 ##### Note:
 * This is not a perfect Hexagonal Architecture implementation.